Dominica with Fort Young Hotel

 KSC certification: PADI has created a Kids Sea Diver Specialty course.
 The certification developed with PADI and KSC founder Margo Peyton is designed to make families that dive together to become better dive buddies.
 The certification is to assist parents and other adult family members who want to Kids Sea Camp Diver data and refresh some of the basic skill divers learned during previous dive training.
 The program provides education for those wanting to become more aware of environmental issues and concerns impacting the regions they are currently diving.
 Reinforcement of the “Good Buddy” principles and practices for adults and kids diving together.

 A KSC reboot, by going through the course a new Kids Sea Camp Diver will show mastery in both diving and being a well-trained and confident parent and child buddy team.
-Divers will have training and education in environmental stewardship and watermanship.
+Divers will have training and education in environmental stewardship.
 There will be an emphasis throughout the course on safety, teamwork, and conservation.

 - Refresh divers with basic signs and skills learned in open water courses as well as updated skills and changes to technique since their certification.